 \subsection{Negative Sampling}

-The common approach to address this challenge is known as negative sampling~\cite{pennington2014glove,jean2014using,rawat2019sampled, mikolov2013distributed}.
-In Negative Sampling, we only sample a small subset of classes for each input and compute the softmax and cross-entropy function.
+The typical approach to address the challenge mentioned above is known as negative sampling~\citep{pennington2014glove,jean2014using,rawat2019sampled, mikolov2013distributed}.
+In Negative Sampling, we select a small subset of classes for each input and compute the softmax and cross-entropy function.
 This subset usually includes the positive (true) and a small set of negative (false) classes.
-Negative sampling scales down the computations in the most cumbersome last layer, thereby making training efficient.
+Negative sampling reduced the computations in the most cumbersome last layer, thereby making the gradient update procedure efficient.

-However, approximating full-softmax with small sub-sample results in poor convergence if the negative samples are not chosen appropriately.
+However, approximating full softmax with small sub-sample results in poor convergence if the negative samples are not chosen appropriately.
 For instance, let us take the example of a recommendation system (predicting products relevant to a query) with a large number of products.
-If the input query is `Nike Running Shoes', the true loss concentrates on the specific small number of confusing ('hard') negative classes like `Adidas Running Shoes'.
+If the input query is `Nike Running Shoes,' the true loss concentrates on the specific small number of confusing ('hard') negative classes like `Adidas Running Shoes'.
 Since the number of classes is huge, random sampling is unlikely to identify this hard negative class.
 Other heuristics like frequent class sampling as negative samples are also unlikely to find these hard negatives most of the time.
+Frequent class sampling will probably choose `iphone' as a potential solid negative sample due to its popularity.
 Clearly, without discriminating between closely related negative samples, the classifier cannot achieve good accuracy.
 Our experiments on recommendations datasets clearly indicate this sub-optimality of current negative sampling heuristics.